Article 12 - Sick Leave

 An employee who transfers or is transferred to another Appointing Authority without an interruption of service shall carry forward accrued and unused sick leave.

-An eligible employee who moves to a MAPE position without a break in service from any other position in any branch of Minnesota State government shall have his/her accumulated sick leave balance transferred.
+An eligible employee who moves to a MAPE position without a break in service from any other position in any branch of Minnesota State government shall have their accumulated sick leave balance transferred.

 Employees being paid for less than a full eighty (80) hour pay period shall have sick leave accruals pro-rated in accord with Appendix C.

 Section 2.
 Sick Leave.
-The employee shall notify the Appointing Authority of any illness at or before his/her normally scheduled starting time.
+The employee shall notify the Appointing Authority of any illness at or before their normally scheduled starting time.

 Employees utilizing leave under this Section shall furnish a statement from a medical practitioner upon the request of the Appointing Authority when the Appointing Authority has reasonable cause to believe that an employee has abused or is abusing sick leave.
 The abuse of sick leave may constitute just cause for disciplinary action.